ThijmenGThN/next-leaflet/README.md

 ## Deployment

-To deploy next-leaflet we use docker by default, if you'd like to do it without docker following the <b>Development</b> procedure whilst changing step 1 to ` yarn deploy `.
+To deploy next-leaflet we use docker by default, if you'd like to do it without docker, follow the <b>Development</b> procedure whilst changing step 1 to ` yarn deploy `.

 > <b>Set the right variables.</b><br />
 > Ensure that ` COMPOSE_PROFILES ` has been set to ` prod ` in the environment file so docker knows to also deploy the ` app ` service alongside the ` database `.